Structure of the research projects

 Aside from AD, cognitive dysfunction is a common comorbidity of patients suffering from cardiovascular diseases, which point to a bidirectional interaction of both organs.
 To this end, we will study how hypoperfusion and circulating factors such as microRNAs affect brain function as a consequence of heart failure and further elucidate the underlying molecular processes (RP 7, A. Fischer/K. Toischer).
 We will use this knowledge to understand the mechanisms underlying POD and POCD in patients who undergo cardiac surgery as a consequence of heart failure (RP 8, S. Boretius/C.A.F. von Arnim).
 RP7 and RP8 are closely connected to the Bio-PAWEL patient cohort and the ongoing FINDERI clinical study that will provide patient biomaterial and data to analyze the relationship of cognitive dysfunction and cardiovascular disease in a clinically relevant context.

 Apart from modeling the heart-brain interaction in cells, organoids and mouse models, we will also extent our studies to subjects and patients.
 This will allow us to analyze the heart-brain interaction in a system physiology/biology approach.
 Each heartbeat and its concomitant pulse wave originating from the heart lead to transient physiological changes in the entire body.
 Several heartbeat-related effects have been reported to influence conscious perception.
 It is not clear whether these effects are distinct or related phenomena, or whether they are early sensory effects or late decisional processes.
 We will employ hd-EEG and iEEG recordings in humans in combination with fMRI to address the question as to how cardiac signals are integrated in ongoing and evoked neural activity in healthy individuals and in stroke patients, and will employ this toolbox also to heart failure patients (RP 9, C.M.
 Schwiedrzik/M. Wilke).
-A possible anatomical hub for the heart-brain interaction is the CAN.
-The importance of the CAN for effects of cerebral ischemia on the cardiovascular system is not well understood.
-However, it is well accepted that stroke induces cardiac dysfunction.
-We will analyze in a photothrombotic insular stroke mouse model the role of EV and non-coding RNAs.
-Aside from the mouse model, EV from organoids will be analyzed and compared to EV and non-coding RNAs detected in blood samples from patients suffering from stroke (RP 10, M. Bähr).
+A possible anatomical hub for heart-brain interactions is the central autonomous network (CAN).
+It is well accepted that stroke induces cardiac dysfunction.
+However, the importance of the CAN for effects of cerebral ischemia on the cardiovascular system is not well understood.
+Therefore, we will analyze the function of the CAN in controls and stroke patients by using high end electrophysiological and imaging tools in order to develop new strategies to identify persons/patients at risk and apply suitable prevention measures.
+(RP 10, M. Bähr).